 \subsection{Summary}

-The computational costs in tensor and matrix case are summarized in Table~\ref{tab:orth}.
+Table~\ref{tab:orth} summarizes the computational costs for the tensor and matrix cases.

-From the view point of the memory footprint, thanks to its stability property and the possibility of storing only the TT-vectors $\ten{u}_i$, the TT-Householder orthogonalization scheme appears to be the best in many cases, together with TT-CGS2 and TT-MGS2.
-Figures~\ref{fig:mem:6d:cr:3},~\ref{fig:mem:6d:cr:5} and~\ref{fig:mem:6d:cr:8} display that when the input TT-vectors are not too much collinear, $k < 15$, TT-MGS2 and TT-CGS2 have a compression ratio approximately equal to TT-Householder.
-For a basis size between $15$ and $25$ (or $20$ for $\delta = 10^{-8}$) TT-Householder is more expensive than TT-MGS, TT-MGS2 and TT-CGS2 in memory terms.
-Finally when the input TT-vectors get more and more linearly dependent, the memory need of TT-MGS2 and TT-CGS2 basis is greater or equal than both the TT-Householder basis and Householder TT-vector.
-However from the viewpoint of the loss of orthogonality, TT-MGS2 performs better than TT-Householder for every rounding accuracy, while TT-CGS2 for $\delta\in\{10^{-5}, 10^{-8}\}$.
-Finally from the computational cost side, TT-CGS2 and TT-MGS2 are cheaper than TT-Householder, that is $2m$ \texttt{TT-rounding} versus $4m$.
+In terms of memory footprint, the TT-Householder orthogonalization scheme, along with TT-CGS2 and TT-MGS2, is often the best option due to its stability property and the option to store only the TT-vectors $\ten{u}_i$.
+Figures~\ref{fig:mem:6d:cr:3},~\ref{fig:mem:6d:cr:5}, and~\ref{fig:mem:6d:cr:8} demonstrate that when the input TT-vectors are not highly collinear ($k < 15$), TT-MGS2 and TT-CGS2 achieve a compression ratio similar to that of TT-Householder.
+For a basis size between $15$ and $25$ (or $20$ for $\delta = 10^{-8}$), TT-Householder is more memory-expensive than TT-MGS, TT-MGS2 and TT-CGS2.
+Finally, as the input TT-vectors become more linearly dependent, the memory requirements of the TT-MGS2 and TT-CGS2 bases become greater or equal to those of both the TT-Householder basis and Householder TT-vector.
+However, in terms of orthogonality preservation, TT-MGS2 outperforms TT-Householder for every rounding accuracy, while TT-CGS2 outperforms TT-Householder for $\delta\in\{10^{-5}, 10^{-8}\}$.
+In terms of computationa cost, both TT-CGS2 and TT-MGS2 are cheaper than TT-Householder, requiring only $2m$ \texttt{TT-round} instead of $4m$.